dilipbiswal/spark/docs/sql-ref-syntax-qry-select-where.md

 ---
 layout: global
-title: GROUPBY Clause
+title: SELECT
-displayTitle: GROUPBY Clause
+displayTitle: WHERE clause
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with